Looking for a salty adventure? Try a week on Glover’s Reef

 Every day before sunset, guests and staff get together for some friendly beach volleyball.
 Then it’s time to eat.
 Meals are served in a sand-floored dining hall featuring three long communal tables, a propane stove, and a refrigerator stocked with Fanta soft drinks and Belikin, the national beer of Belize.
 In the dining hall, we can also check out the marine life guidebooks from the extensive library and look up the fish we encountered in the reef we explored.
 “If you think you saw some cool fish when snorkeling today, wait until you go diving,” says our dive master.

 Avid scuba divers swoon at the mention of Belize, a tiny nation with the world’s second-longest barrier reef (behind Australia).
 The reef is named after John Glover, and English pirate who used this secluded ring of islands and reefs as the base from which to raid treasure-laden Spanish galleons.
-Glover’s Reef is the country’s most remote atoll, a UNESCO World Heritage Site and home to “the Wall,” an incredible coral-covered face on the continental shelf where the sea floor drops to 3,000 feet in less than a mile.
+Glover’s Reef is the country’s most remote atoll [what is an atoll?], a UNESCO World Heritage Site and home to “the Wall,” an incredible coral-covered face on the continental shelf where the sea floor drops to 3,000 feet in less than a mile.
 A small group of us are so thrilled after our scuba exploration of the Wall – we spot green moray eels, spotted eagle rays, and tiger grouper swimming around purple sea fans and elkhorn coral – that we end up diving again days later and complete a PADI (Professional Association of Diving Instructors) certification course.

 As our island getaway approaches an end, many of us try to prolong the adventure till the last moment.
 In the distance, I see four brave souls paddling kayaks into pounding surf on the south side of the island, each looking for a perfect wave to ride back to shore.
 On the windier lagoon side, another couple is windsurfing while Myers, perched in a yellow kayak, bestows handy tips and takes pictures with his waterproof digital camera.
 Me?
 I kick back on a hammock while a gentle breeze and the sound of the waves lapping the shore lull me to sleep – as it turns out, my adrenaline needs a break.

 On the boat ride back to the mainland, I think back to my must-do list and mentally check off about half a dozen items.
 Swimming with exotic fish.
 Check.
-Getting scuba certified.
+Getting my PADI scuba certification.
 Check.
 Spending the day on the beach doing nothing at all was never on my list, though it should have been.
 Suddenly it occurs to me that if fantasy mirrors desire, then Belize reshapes it.

 GETTING STARTED: Slickrock Adventures is the oldest outfitter in Belize and the only one with a private island.
 The Adventure Island at Glover’s Reef package includes accommodations; use of top-notch gear; lessons on windsurfers, surf kayaks, kayaks, and surfboards; and all meals and beverages.
 Prices vary depending on length of trip.